Chicago Wrongful Death Attorney

 What Is The Statute of Limitations?

 Per 740 ILCS 180/1, there is generally a two-year statute of limitations on wrongful death actions.
 While true in many cases, certain entities are entitled to statutory immunities.
 For example, a case against the Chicago Transit Authority (CTA) resulting in death would need to be brought within one year of the death.
-If you lost a loved one through negligence or wrongdoing and you are unsure if you still have time to file a wrongful death action, we encourage you to contact our Chicago wrongful death attorneys directly.
+If you lost a loved one through negligence or wrongdoing and you are unsure if you still have time to file a wrongful death action, we encourage you to contact our wrongful death attorneys in Chicago directly.

 Why is there a statute of limitations?